Blank94855/OneUI3-magisk-module/README.md

 - 💾 lightweight & safe – no other system modifications

-# 📜 why this module?
+# 📜 Why this module?
 Samsung redesigned its emoji in one ui 6, giving them a new modern look. but if you prefer the original expressive style from one ui 3-5, this module restores them exactly as they were. enjoy your favorite old emoji in every app, just like before the update.